AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Code Quality

-This quality gate comes out of the box and runs code analysis against your AEM application code.
+This quality gate is configured out-of-the-box and runs static code analysis on your AEM application code.

 See [Code Quality Testing](/help/implementing/cloud-manager/code-quality-testing.md) and [Custom code quality rules](/help/implementing/cloud-manager/custom-code-quality-rules.md) for more information.